hkalager/ML_AccountingFraud/README.md

 # ML_AccountingFraud

-This code repository is for a project to detect accounting frauds by using machine learning techniques.
-For more info see Wiki tab.
+This code repository is for a project that utilises machine learning techniques to detect accounting fraud.

+# Warning
+This repo does not contain the scripts used in the final version of the article.
+See Wiki for more info.

 # Dataset: